-Molland House is a grade II listed building and a Historic Building of Kent.
+Molland Manor House is a grade II listed building and a Historic Building of Kent.

 Set behind a fine avenue of lime trees, Molland House, the manor house of the village of Ash, has a very interesting history and has been written about in many books, such as, "A Corner of Kent, Ash-next-Sandwich" and the famous "Hasted's History of Kent".

-Molland House was first built in 1262 by the De Moland family, then rebuilt in 1561 by Sir Christopher Septvan alias Harfleet over the original cellars.
+Molland House was first built in 1262 by the De Moland family, then renovated in 1561 by Sir Christopher Septvan alias Harfleet.

 The house has a wealth of original features, including beams, some with original tudor roses and an heraldic stained glass window with the Septvans coat of arms.